keptn/keptn.github.io/content/docs/0.16.x/operate/webhook_service/index.md

 ::1
 ```

-For example, Keptn will create the following `ConfigMap`:
+For example, Keptn creates the following `ConfigMap`:

 ```yaml
 apiVersion: v1